nriss/generate-imaging-dataset/README.md

 This function will use the npz file and CSBDeep functions (cf CSBDeep getting started in https://github.com/CSBDeep/CSBDeep) to compute the CARE model.

+4) Run constructImage.py (python constructImage.py)

+This function allow to reconstruct an entire stack of images from the CSBDeep model previously trained

 About
 -----